-When not handling personal injury cases as a partner of Wingate, Russotti, Shapiro & Halperin, LLP, attorney Kenneth Halperin volunteers with the City Bar Justice Center’s Cancer Advocacy Project (CAP) – a non-profit 501(c)(3) that provides pro bono legal services to individuals who might not otherwise receive the legal guidance they need due to financial straits.
+When not handling personal injury cases as a partner of Wingate, Russotti, Shapiro, Moses & Halperin, LLP, attorney Kenneth Halperin volunteers with the City Bar Justice Center’s Cancer Advocacy Project (CAP) – a non-profit 501(c)(3) that provides pro bono legal services to individuals who might not otherwise receive the legal guidance they need due to financial straits.

 The City Bar is an affiliate of the New York City Bar Association that provides numerous avenues for attorneys and legal experts to give back to the community, creating a valuable resource for information and assistance for those who may have difficulty affording quality legal representation.
 The Cancer Advocacy Project, in particular, helps cancer patients, survivors, their families, and caregivers in the following areas: